Azure/vscode-aks-tools/docs/book/src/features/k8s-api-health-points.md

 ### Run Kubernetes API Health Endpoints

-Right click on your AKS cluster and click on **Run Kubectl Command** and as shown in the image below user can easily run health checks by selecting on in the new kubectl run command panel.
-Currently we have enable following health check:
+Right click on your AKS cluster and click on **Run Kubectl Commands**.
+Select and run health check commands from the *Health* section as shown in the image below.
+Currently we provide:

 - Healthz
 - Livez